KaustubhPatange/navigator/README.md

 developer has complete control over navigation & can choose between `FragmentTransaction` or `Navigator` at any time.

-If you have any implementation details to cover let me know by creating an issue.
+If you have any implementation details to cover let me know.

 ## Implementation